qiray/MathArtist/README.md

 ## Online content

-Math Artist also has it's own twitter account - https://twitter.com/math_artist.
-You are welcome to follow, like, retweet and comment.
+Math Artist also has it's own Twitter (https://twitter.com/math_artist) and Instagram (https://www.instagram.com/qarmath/) accounts.
+You are welcome to follow, like, repost and comment.

 ## License